HomeBlog50 Jazz Standards You Need To Know

 “Blue Bossa” – Written by Kenny Dorham.

-Blue Bossa is another common jam session tune that is usually played up with a Latin feel.
-With its gentle rhythmic cadence and rich yet approachable chord changes, it provides musicians ample room for creative improvisation while maintaining a distinct, soothing mood.
+Blue Bossa is another common jam session tune that is usually played fast with a Latin feel.

 • Joe Henderson – “Page One” (1963)